NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 *	replace – Searches for Default Text column and replaces this sub-string in any element.
 If Query column is blank, the entire page is searched.
 *	replace_element – Searches Default Text and replaces the text of the entire element.
 If Query column is blank, the entire page is searched.
 *	replace_delay – Replaces sub-string after one second delay.
 *	inactive – disables current configuration row.
-Can be used to save a setting, but not use it.
+Can be used to save a configuration, but not use it.

 #### CSS-only functions:
 *	mouseover – Sets CSS inside an event handler when hovering over an element.
 *	mouseout – Sets CSS inside an event handler when no longer hovering over element.